ignarru/landing-cloudfare/README.md

 When deploying, ensure required environment variables—such as `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`—are provided.

+### Deploy to Cloudflare Pages

+1. In your Cloudflare dashboard create a new Pages project and connect this repository.
+2. Set the **Build command** to `npm run build` and the **Build output directory** to `dist/public`.
+3. Add your Supabase credentials (`SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`) in the **Environment Variables** section.
+4. Deploy the site.
+The contact form will post to `/api/contact`, which is implemented as a Pages Function under `functions/api/contact.ts`.
+5. For local development you can run `npx wrangler pages dev dist/public` after building to simulate the production environment.

 ## About section

 A personal "Acerca de mí" section appears before the services listing.
 You can edit the content in `client/src/components/About.tsx` and replace the photo at `client/public/profile.png`.